 Poet Barbara de la Cuesta: I recently rode the Red Line in Boston from end to end, and there was nothing interesting to read overhead.

 What inspires you in this poem?
 What drew you to it?

-Artist Millian Giang Pham: The experience of reading this poem is very meta in the best sense; there are so many layers of experience, translation, and reinterpretation.
+Artist Millian Pham Lien Giang: The experience of reading this poem is very meta in the best sense; there are so many layers of experience, translation, and reinterpretation.
 I’m drawn to the fact that it’s an articulation of a particular experience of viewing Diego Rivera’s painting, which is itself a reinterpretation and representation of a historical event, and that the poem has multiple languages.

 Describe your dream “Vectorization”—where, in your wildest dreams, would you most like to see this broadside posted in the world?

-Artist Millian Giang Pham: I would love to see this broadside get framed and presented next to Rivera’s painting at the Philadelphia Museum of Art.
+Artist Millian Pham Lien Giang: I would love to see this broadside get framed and presented next to Rivera’s painting at the Philadelphia Museum of Art.

 What did you think an artist would pick up on from your poem?
 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Barbara de la Cuesta: I hoped the artist would refer back to the Rivera painting, which is what happened.
 I love the different glimpses into parts of the painting that reflect images in the poem.
 The artist shows great sensitivity in the response.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?